 Phedimus are easy to care for but require a little grooming now and then to keep them from growing too wildly.

-The best way to water these plants is to use "soak and dry" method.
+The best way to water these plants is to use the "soak and dry" method.
 Get the soil completely wet and then wait until the soil is dry before watering again.
-Phedimus are drought tolerant, so they bear well if you neglect them for a while.
+Phedimus are drought-tolerant, so they bear well if you neglect them for a while.

 You can give it a balanced low-number fertilizer to help with poor soil.